komlog-io/komlogd/README.rst

 - Run komlogd in daemon mode, schedule periodic command executions, and send their outputs to Komlog.
-- Subscribe to elements in your data model, and build a lambda-based system architecture, executing functions when your data model changes.
+- Subscribe to elements in your data model, and build a lambda-based system architecture, executing user defined functions when your data model changes.
+This can be used, for example, for alerting, anomaly detection, external service notification, reports generation, etc.
 - Import komlogd as a module in your applications and add its functionality to them.

 Check out the documentation for more info about how to use komlogd in these scenarios: